valoudefou/abtasty-marketing-call-tracking/README.md

 }, 2000);
 ```

-- Ensures no events are missed.
-- Deduplicates using `processedEvents` set.
+---

 ## Usage

-1. Include the script after Infinity (_ictt) and AB Tasty SDK are loaded.
+1. Include the script after Infinity (_ictt) and AB Tasty SDK are loaded
-2. Update `eventToSegmentMap` to match the desired Infinity events and AB Tasty segments.
+2. Update `eventToSegmentMap` to match the desired Infinity events and AB Tasty segments
-3. No manual push to _ictt is required; the script reads existing events automatically.
+3. No manual push to `_ictt` is required; the script reads existing events automatically

+---

 ## Notes

-- Make sure AB Tasty’s SDK is initialized before the script runs.
+- Ensure AB Tasty’s SDK is initialized before the script runs
-- Events must have a unique `id` property to enable deduplication.
+- Events must have a unique `id` property for deduplication
-- The polling interval can be adjusted if needed for performance considerations.
+- Polling interval can be adjusted for performance considerations

+---

+# Push vs Pull Integration

+## Push Integration
+In a push integration, the source system actively **sends data** to the target system as events occur.

+**Characteristics:**
+- Real-time or near real-time updates
+- Initiated by the source system
+- Example: AB Tasty pushes experiment metadata to Infinity when a visitor is exposed to a variation

+**Pros:**
+- Immediate data availability
+- Good for event-driven workflows
+- Reduces need for repeated polling

+**Cons:**
+- Requires source system to be able to send events
+- Error handling needs careful design

+---

+## Pull Integration
+In a pull integration, the target system **requests data** from the source system on a scheduled basis.

+**Characteristics:**
+- Typically batch or scheduled data retrieval
+- Initiated by the target system
+- Example: AB Tasty periodically queries Infinity to fetch updated call data

+**Pros:**
+- Easier for systems where the source cannot push
+- Can handle large batch data efficiently

+**Cons:**
+- Data may be delayed
+- More load on the target system if polling frequently